Four Antifa Members Arrested For Throwing Paint-Filled Balloons At Rally Supporting Charlottesville Killer

-Four members of an antifascist group were arrested this weekend after allegedly throwing paint-filled water balloons at a rally outside the White House in support of Charlottesville killer James Fields.
+Four members of an anti-fascist group were arrested this weekend after allegedly throwing paint-filled water balloons at a rally outside the White House in support of Charlottesville killer James Fields.

 The protesters were arrested by Secret Service officers on Saturday afternoon after taking aim at demonstrators, WTOP reported.
-The event had been planned by conservative activist Jovanni Valle, who goes by Jovi Val, and was meant to show support for James Alex Fields, the man convicted of killing Heather Heyer and injuring a number of others after he drove his car into a crowd after the rally at Charlottesville in 2017.
+The event had been planned by conservative activist Jovanni Valle, who goes by Jovi Val.
+It was meant to show support for James Alex Fields, the man convicted of killing Heather Heyer and injuring a number of others after he drove his car into a crowd at the 2017 rally in Charlottesville.

 Fields was found guilty of first-degree murder and faces life in prison, but has gained defenders among the far-right.